Virgin America Guest Service Commitment

 For domestic travel within the United States, guests must check in no later than 30 minutes prior to departure and present themselves at the boarding gate at least 15 minutes prior to the scheduled departure time.
 For international travel, guests must check in no later than 60 minutes prior to departure and present themselves at the boarding gate at least 30 minutes prior to the scheduled departure time.

 No compensation is due to guests who do not fully comply with Virgin America’s reservation and check–in requirements, or cannot be accepted for transportation under the rules set forth in the Contract of Carriage for domestic travel within the United States or the International Contract of Carriage for travel outside the United States.

-If you are involuntarily denied boarding and are rebooked on a flight scheduled to arrive one to two hours after your original scheduled arrival for domestic flights, or one to four hours after your original scheduled arrival for international flights, we will provide you a travel credit or cash compensation for 200% of the value of your reservation not to exceed $650.
+If you are involuntarily denied boarding and are rebooked on a flight scheduled to arrive more than one but less than two hours after your original scheduled arrival for domestic flights, or more than one but less than four hours after your original scheduled arrival for international flights, we will provide you cash compensation for 200% of the value of your fare not to exceed $675.

 If you are involuntarily denied boarding and entitled to compensation, we will provide you with a copy of our Denied Boarding Compensation policy and a written summary of the compensation that you will be offered.

 Disclosing Cancellation Policies, Aircraft Seating Configuration and Lavatory Availability, and Frequent Flyer Rules